-We give special consideration to children who:
+At CAL, we give special consideration to children who:

-- > Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - > May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language

-- > Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - > Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - > Are at risk due to either their own or a family member's mental health needs - > Are looked after or previously looked after (see section 12) - > Are missing from education - > Whose parent/carer has expressed an intention to remove them from school to be home educated
+- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers? - Are at risk due to either their own or a family member's mental health needs. - Are looked after or previously looked after (see section 12) - Are missing from education. - Whose parent/carer has expressed an intention to remove them from school to be home educated.

-5. Roles and responsibilities
+6. Roles and Responsibilities

 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the three safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

-The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+CAL plays a crucial role in preventative education.
+This is in the context of a whole school approach to preparing pupils for life in Modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia, and sexual violence/harassment.
 This will be underpinned by our:

 - Behaviour policy

 - Pastoral support system

-- > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- Planned programme of relationships, sex, and health education (RSHE), which is inclusive and delivered weekly on tackling issues such as:

-- o Healthy and respectful relationships
+- Healthy and respectful relationships

-- o Boundaries and consent
+- Boundaries and consent

-- Stereotyping, prejudice and equality
+- Stereotyping, prejudice, and equality

-- o Body confidence and self-esteem
+- Body confidence and self-esteem

-- How to recognise an abusive relationship (including coercive and controlling behaviour)
+- How to recognise and abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support.

-- o What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- ${\odot}\,$ What constitutes sexual harassment and sexual violence and why they are always unacceptable?

-5.1 All staff
+6.1 All staff